richard-porter/frozen-kernel/sherpa-architecture-v01.md

 ### 6. False Positive Filter

-**Updated in v0.1 per IGL integration.** Previously operated as a pattern-match heuristic.
-Now applies the IGL’s four-factor Zone 2 reasonableness test as its principled standard.
+**Updated in v0.2 per IGL v0.2 integration.** Applies the IGL’s five-factor Zone 2 reasonableness test as its principled standard.

 The Filter receives a BDGL gradient reading and asks: is this a genuine governance signal or a legitimate contextual adaptation?
 It applies: